fieldtrip/website/workshop/nigeria2025/preprocessing.md

     plot(data_eogh.time{1}, data_eogh.trial{1}(2,:),'g');
     legend({'51' '60'});

-For convenience we rename channel 60 into EOGH and use the **[ft_preprocessing](/reference/ft_preprocessing)** function once more to select the horizontal EOG channel and discard the channel 51 that is now zero.
+For convenience we rename channel 60 into EOGH and use the **[ft_selectdata](/reference/ft_selectdata)** function to select the horizontal EOG channel and discard the channel 51 that is now zero.

     data_eogh.label{2} = 'EOGH';